mabbas112/Bio/README.md

 - 👋 Hi, I’m Muhammad Abbas.
 - 👀 I’m interested in learning and teaching.
-- 🌱 I’m currently learning data science amd machine learning  and some other skills.
+- 🌱 I’m currently learning data science amd machine learning.
 - 💞️ I’m looking to collaborate on open source projects and Heckathons.
 - 📫 You can reach me on LinkedIn, email.